 YLAT Program Coordinator/Facilitator

-Shannon joined the YLAT team in 2011, and has been inspired by those she works with ever since!
+Shannon joined the YLAT team in 2011, and has been inspired ever since!
 Hearing the experiences of young people, and what youth in care are currently facing motivates Shannon to think creatively with her partners to create sustainable changes and reforms to the child welfare system in Maine.
 Shannon often describes her connections with young people as “humbling”, and feels truly lucky to be a part of their journeys.
-You’ll find Shannon facilitating at YLAT meetings, panel presentations and trainings, and as the voice behind the YLAT social media pages.
+You’ll see Shannon facilitating at YLAT meetings, panel presentations and training, and as the voice behind the YLAT social media pages.
 Currently, Shannon serves as the Adult Liaison for Maine’s partnership with the Foster Youth in Action, a national organization that brings a network of programs, like YLAT, together to create a larger voice for youth in foster care.
-When Shannon isn’t at work she enjoys spending time with her daughters Eilee & Avery, reading a good book, and catching up on her favorite TV shows with her fur babies, Fenway, Sully, Maximus & Sawyer.
+When Shannon isn’t at work she enjoys spending time with her daughters, reading a good book and catching up on her favorite TV shows with her fur babies.

 Chip Curry is thrilled to be joining the YLAT team.
 He has had the pleasure of working with the Muskie YLAT folks for almost eleven years and has heard lots of great things about the amazing adult and youth leaders.
 Chip is passionate about making education accessible and empowering for all students.
 He works at UROCK (a University of Maine System College Center) where he advises and supports students.
 In co-facilitating the Rockland YLAT group he hopes to have fun, meet new folks, learn about the challenges facing youth in care, and support the group to make a positive contribution.
 Chip’s interests include curling, canoeing, local politics, and community theater.